GRANDPARENTS DAY MAGAZINE

 Craft Corner

-Art and craft are very important for children, and teaching letters can be a great deal of fun!
-It’s a clever way to reinforce letters and the sounds they make.
+Art and craft are very important for children and playing while learning about the world’s most valuable resource can be a great deal of fun!
 Preschoolers and early elementary kids love to get messy and do crafts, and they are a great way to fine tune those fine motor skills and let your kid’s creativity shine while learning something along the way.

 YOU'LL NEED: